Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Strap_Research.md

 * Integrate vaccine recording cards

 Would be challenging to fulfill:
-* Provide option for shoulder carrying
+* Provide option for single-shoulder carrying

-This is the most promising idea by far and as such it is the one which we'll proceed with.
-Both the original and the Miniature Smile could be carried by the same set of straps, with the length of the straps going around the hexagon adjusted to accommodate this.
+This is the most promising idea by far and as such it is the one with which we'll proceed.
+Both the original and the Miniature Smile could be carried by these same set of straps, with adjustable fastening straps to fit hexagons of different sizes.

 This design has been prototyped and is shown below for the prototype Miniature Smile: